therealergo/IttyBittyBitcoin/README.md

-IttyBittyBitcoin V1.0AR
+IttyBittyBitcoin
 ------------

 IttyBittyBitcoin is a set of well-documented free open-source cross-platform Java tools for working with bitcoin addresses.
 It can either be used as a library or run from the command line.

 Command reference
 ------------

-	['checksum'                 or 'c' ] [a]
+``['checksum'                 or 'c' ] [a]``
-	    [a]: Hexadecimal input: Value to compute checksum of.
+``    [a]: Hexadecimal input:`` Value to compute checksum of.
     Compute checksum of the given value, which is the last 4 bytes of the result of SHA-256 hashing the value twice.

 	['privateKeyToPublicPoint'  or 'kp'] [a] [b]
 	    [a]: Hexadecimal input: Private key.
 	    [b]: Boolean     input: Point compressed?